CodeJonesW/Wills_Blog/assets/blog-posts/learning-pyspark.md

 PySpark is the Python API for Apache Spark.
 It enables you to perform real-time, large-scale data processing in a distributed environment using Python.

-Using less technical verbage, Pyspark allows developers to take a variety of data formats such [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), [ORC](https://en.wikipedia.org/wiki/Apache_ORC), [JSON](https://en.wikipedia.org/wiki/JSON), or [text](https://en.wikipedia.org/wiki/Text_file) and transform them into a dataframe that can be queried and manipulated using Python. - [source](https://spark.apache.org/docs/latest/sql-data-sources.html)
+Using less technical verbage, Pyspark allows developers to take a variety of data formats such [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), [ORC](https://en.wikipedia.org/wiki/Apache_ORC), [JSON](https://en.wikipedia.org/wiki/JSON), or [text](https://en.wikipedia.org/wiki/Text_file) and transform them into a RDD (Resilient Distributed Dataset) or dataframe that can be queried and manipulated using Python. - [source](https://spark.apache.org/docs/latest/sql-data-sources.html)

-If you arent familiar with dataframes - imagine an excel spreadsheet or relational database table that can be queried and manipulated using Python.
+If you arent familiar with RDDs or dataframes - imagine an excel spreadsheet or relational database table that can be queried and manipulated using Python.

 One can view a live jupiter notebook example - [here](https://mybinder.org/v2/gh/apache/spark/32232e9ed33?filepath=python%2Fdocs%2Fsource%2Fgetting_started%2Fquickstart_df.ipynb)